Bobai Sunscreen Extra Lightening Gel SPF 50+

 Fun fact: Zinc has been used throughout history as an ingredient in paint and medicine.
 An Indian text from 500BC is believed to list zinc oxide as a salve for open wound.
 The Ancient Greek physician Dioscorides has also mentioned the use of zinc as an ointment in 1AD.

-Learn more about Zinc OxideCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Zinc OxideCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.